 Section 2 of the Voting Rights Act prohibits jurisdictions from "impos[ing] or appl[ying]" any "voting qualification or prerequisite to voting or standard, practice, or procedure . . . which results in a denial or abridgement of the right of any citizen of the United States to vote on account of race or color[.]"
 52 U.S.C. § 10301(a).
 "This analysis turns on whether, based on the totality of the circumstances, the challenged law violates Section 2(a) because it deprives minority voters of an equal opportunity to participate in the electoral process and to elect representatives of their choice."
-Greater Birmingham Min. v.
-Sec'y of Ala., 992 F.3d 1299, 1329 (11th Cir.
-2021)
+GBM, 992 F.3d at 1329 (emphasis in original).
+To make out a valid vote-denial4 claim, the Eleventh Circuit requires (1) proof of disparate impact (a law results in a denial or abridgement) and (2) that the disparate impact is caused by racial bias.
+Id.;